affinitybridge/pnwds_behat/README.md

 $ cd profiles/pnwds_behat
 ````

-To build out the behat tests first change into the the tests directory and use composer to run the build.
+To build out the behat tests.
+We first change into the the tests directory and use composer to run the build.
+For configuration differences copy the example behat.local.yml and add your configuration.
+Usually you just need to change the local URL of the project and the full path to the root of Drupal.

 ```
 $ cd tests/behat
 $ curl http://getcomposer.org/installer | php
 $ php composer.phar install
+$ cp behat.local.yml.example behat.local.yml
 ```